ContinuityControl/continuitycontrol.github.io/_drafts/breaking-the-build-breaking-the-build.md

 [Capybara::Poltergeist::TimeoutError · Issue #375 · teampoltergeist/poltergeist](https://github.com/teampoltergeist/poltergeist/issues/375)

-It was particularly frustrating that all the solutions seemed to provide no real help.
-We had tried removing all external JavaScript references, we tightened up all ajax calls with `page.has_content?('text on page to wait for')`, but we could not get all of our specs reliably running.
-Every time we tried something we would get excited that it would pass and then a flickering spec would fail again, and we couldn't replicate it in our development environment.
+All the posted solutions seemed to provide no real help.
+We tried removing all external JavaScript references, we tightened up all ajax calls with `page.has_content?('text on page to wait for')`, but we couldn't get all of our specs reliably running.
+Each time we tried something we'd get excited that the build would pass, and then a flickering spec would fail again, and we couldn't replicate it in our development environment.

 ![First I was like the build's gonna pass!
 Then I was like nope.](/images/kanye_smile_frown.gif)